zschreib/tool-instructions/docs/structure.md

 ### Follow up

 Repeat this process for sequence two.
-Once you have both model_0.cif for Sequence one and two you can move to the next step.
+Once you have both model_0.cif for **Sequence 1** and two you can move to the next step.

 ## Structural Comparison with Foldseek